By Todd Blackhurst

 Here’s a few places that I have frequented along with family and friends and can share my personal experiences.

-This establishment is located almost directly across from the ChongYo Department Store.
-Coming out of the H&M, cross the street and go past the Korean restaurant on the corner.
-It is just past.
+This establishment is located across the street from the ChongYo Department Store.
 It is an older building, with a long history and relatively stable group of “masters”.
 I’ve been visiting Taiwan since 2005 and almost the same group of people have been working here since then and some of them are even in pictures I’ve found in the building from many, many years ago.
 This location is friendly to foreigners even though they speak very little English.
 However they can be a little “rough” in my opinion.

 Because of it’s location near YiZhong and ChongYo, there are always lots of foreigner’s filtering through, so the experience has become, just that, an experience.
 If you want to be able to control the pressure and have a more comfortable foot massage, you should be able to speak Chinese or bring a friend with you who can express your wishes.
 Otherwise, you will get the standard treatment, which can be quite intense.